anupamkaul/demosthenes-llm/finetune-classification/README.md

 Demosthenes llm is my llm from scratch.

-In classification fine-tuning,(follownig classical machine learning) the model is trained to recognize a specific set of class labels, such as “spam” and “not spam.”
+In classification fine-tuning,(following classical machine learning) the model is trained to recognize a specific set of class labels, such as “spam” and “not spam.”
 Examples of classification tasks extend beyond LLMs and email filtering: they include identifying different species of plants from images; categorizing news articles into topics like sports, politics, and technology; and distinguishing between benign and malignant tumors in medical imaging.